 Born in 1867 to William Carey Wright and Anna Lloyd Jones in the sleepy farming community of Richland Center, Wisconsin, Frank Lloyd Wright entered a world in transition.
 During the throes of western expansion, and two short years after the conclusion of the Civil War, Wright was born decades before Chicago-architect Louis Sullivan would create the modern skyscraper.

-His parents, both teachers, asserted the importance of education on young Frank.
-And while Wright did attend high school in Madison, there is no evidence that he graduated.
-He was then accepted to University of Wisconsin-Madison in 1886 as a special student.
-Alas, college didn’t meet Wright’s interest and he left the following year.
+His parents, both teachers, homeschooled young Frank until he was 11.
+But beyond that, Wright had trouble completing any institutionalized higher education.
+While Frank attended high school in Madison, there is no evidence that he graduated.
+He was later accepted into the University of Wisconsin-Madison as a special student, but left the following year.

 Adler and Sullivan / Organic Architecture